Victoria, Crown Princess of Sweden: Health

 Victoria has dyslexia, like her father King Carl XVI Gustaf and her brother Prince Carl Philip.

 In 1996, it was established that Victoria had anorexia; this was not confirmed until the next year.
 Victoria had planned to study at Uppsala University, but after intense media speculation and public discussion when pictures of an evidently emaciated Victoria in sleeveless dresses at the Order of the Innocence's ball and the gala dinner for the incoming state visit from Austria surfaced in April 1997, the Royal Court decided to confirm her condition.

 After a press release from the Royal Court in November 1997 announced that Victoria had eating disorders, she moved to the United States where she received professional treatment and studied at Yale University.
 In a 1998 interview, she thanked the media for giving her space during her recovery.

 In June 1999, Victoria stated she had recovered and reflected about the difficulty of the illness, "not only for the individual but also for the people close to him or her."

 In November 2002, the book Victoria, Victoria! came out, speaking further about her eating disorder.
 Victoria said: "I felt like an accelerating train, going right down... during the whole period.
 I had eating disorders and was aware of it, my anguish was enormous.
 I really hated how I looked like, how I was...
 I, Victoria, didn't exist.
 It felt like everything in my life and around me was controlled by others.
 The one thing I could control was the food I put in me".
 She further said that "What happened cost and I was the one who stood for the payments.
 Now I'm feeling well and with the insights I've acquired through this I can hopefully help someone else".

 Victoria has prosopagnosia, which makes it difficult to recognize familiar faces.
 In a 2008 interview, she called it a "big drawback" in her capacity as heir to the throne.

 Public life

 Within Sweden

 Victoria's declaration of majority took place in the Hall of State at the Royal Palace of Stockholm on 14 July 1995.
 As of the day she turned 18, she became eligible to act as Head of State when the King is not in country.
-Victoria made her first public speech on this occasion promising allegiance to her father the King and to uphold the laws and constitution of Sweden.
+Victoria made her first public speech on this occasion swearing allegiance to her father the King and to uphold the laws and constitution of Sweden.
 Located on the dais in the background was the same silver throne on which her father was seated at his enthronement, in actual use from 1650 and up until this ceremony.